Sa'd ibn Mu'adh

-Saʿd ibn Muʿādh al-Ansari (سعد بن معاذ الأنصاري) (c.
+Saad ibn Muʿādh al-Ansari (سعد بن مُعاذ الأنصاري) (c.
 590-627) was the chief of the Aws tribe in Medina and one of the prominent companions of the Islamic prophet Muhammad.
 He died shortly after the Battle of the Trench.

 Family

 Sa'd was born in Medina 590 CE, the son of Mu'adh ibn al-Numan, of the Abdul-Ashhal clan of the Aws tribe, and of Kabsha bint Rafi, of the Jewish Banu al-Harith clan of the Khazraj tribe.
 His siblings were Aws (apparently the eldest), Iyas, 'Amr, Iqrab and Umm Hizam.

 He married his brother Aws's widow, Hind bint Simak, who was his agnatic second cousin.
 Her brother had been chief of the Aws tribe until he was killed at the Battle of Bu'ath in 617.
 They had two sons, Amr and Abdullah.

 As'ad ibn Zurarah, chief of the al-Najjar clan of the Khazraj, was Sa'd's maternal first cousin.
 Usayd ibn Hudayr was his wife's fraternal nephew, and was also said by al-Waqidi to have been Sa'd's first cousin.